opensearch-project/project-meta/COMMUNICATIONS.md

     discussions about dashboards can be asked here.
   * **#infra** - primary channel for infra.
 General discussions, questions, or infra requests can be posted here.
-  * **#{project}-build** - dedicated channels where build bots will post failing CI/CD
-    builds for test failure triage and bug fixes.
-  * **#maintainers** - a private maintainers channel to discuss new maintainers, and project sensitive topics.

 ### Tips